FlameFlag/nix-dotfiles/README.md

 ## Catppuccin

-I quite like the Catppuccin theme; it's pretty nice.
-I would imagine there are probably "better" themes *(for me)* out there, but I'm not aware of them yet, so Catppuccin it is!

-Unfortunately, individual themes for programs or projects don't have a flake file *(except for vscode)*, so I made my own custom modules to automate the creation of the themes.
-This way, it also allows me to specify the exact theme and accents I want, and for it to be downstreamd from the catppuccin module
+Unfortunately, some programs (and projects) don't have a linter, so I made my own little solutions for this

 [catppuccin-userstyles.nix](/pkgs/catppuccin-userstyles.nix) -
 Conveniently enough, Catppuccin has their theme for a bunch of sites.
 I love consistency, so I think it's a must-have, tbh

 [warp-terminal-catppuccin.nix](/pkgs/warp-terminal-catppuccin.nix) -
-Warp Terminal, not much else to say
+Warp Terminal

 ## Scripts